 Don’t you think it’s time to replace the plastic jugs, the plastic grocery bags, the plastic sandwich bags and wrap with something just as effective, just so much less harmful?

 A campaign to help people see that they can reduce the amount of single-use plastics is “Plastic Free July”

 People around the world are being challenged to give up plastics in July.
 Hopefully after you give something up or replace it with something more sustainable, it will carry over to the rest of the year.

 We are asking you, our supporters, to take this challenge and encourage others to as well.
 Go to the Plastic Free July site, and sign up to take the challenge.
 Or just pledge to yourself to give up something for the sake of our planet.

-You can find ideas for giving up plastics at Green Living Science website or by clicking on the links below:
+You can find ideas for giving up plastics Green Living Science or by clicking on the buttons below.